 The Mississippi River experiences one of its greatest drops in elevation within the Upper Mississippi River Basin within this watershed.
-From the community of Little Falls (just outside the watershed to the north) to Royalton, the river drops 6½ feet for every mile of river.
+From the community of Little Falls to Royalton, the river drops 6½ feet for every mile of river.

 The Mississippi River flows through the central portion of this watershed and its confluence with several small creeks and streams is one of the significant natural features in this watershed.
 The lakes are primarily situated in the northeastern and southwestern corners of the watershed with a diverse network of tributaries located throughout the central region of the watershed.
 The excessively drained sand plain regions are some of the most intensively used lands within the watershed, and much of these areas are situated along the Mississippi River.
 These areas are sensitive to groundwater pollution and thus the implementation of best management practices is emphasized.
 Currently, there are two lakes and several streams within this watershed that do not meet Minnesota’s surface water quality standards for conventional parameter (not including mercury) pollutants.
 The shorelines of the lakes within this watershed tend to be developed and the tributary streams primarily flow through areas of agricultural land use.

 The diverse surface water resources within this watershed provide important recreational opportunities and economic benefits to the citizens and visitors to the watershed.
 Working cooperatively to restore and protect these resources is vital in the sustainability of these essential assets.

 The major threats to the watershed include:

 - Loss of shoreline buffers and habitat due to development.

 - Introduction of large amounts of phosphorus, sediment, and bacteria to surface waters.

 - Increased nutrient, contaminant, and sedimentation loading from stormwater runoff from development and other non-point sources.